JedDizon/fv4201_chieftain_project1/README.md

     - extra div closing tags were created after copying and pasting each checkpoint section.

 -timeline not a complete solid line
+- fixed timeline not straight bug by adjusting max-width of checkpoint div id

 -image in intro causing background padding to appear
   - went away after making image responsive